NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **env intensity** (float, range [0.0, 10000], default 1.0)

     Intensity of the constant or spherical HDR texture environment light.
-Useful when the HDR texture brighness requires adjustments.
+Useful when the HDR texture brightness requires adjustments.
 (If only the environment light is used, then the tonemapper white point or brightness can achieve the same effect without restarting the rendering.)

 * **env rotation** (Euler angles in degrees, only shown for --miss (-m) 2)